decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-03-07-mobile-is-FLP.md

 ---
-title: 'Mobile delay is same but different: infinite executions for mobile crash and FLP'
+title: 'Consensus tolerating one mobile crash in synchrony or one crash is asynchrony must have infinite executions for the same simple reason'
 date: 2024-03-07 12:05:00 -05:00
 tags:
 - lowerbound